Franklin Holloway Survival Expert

 GENERAL PRINCIPLES FOR SURVIVAL LISTS

 Some survival lists are basic, while others are extensive.
-Some are for homesteadin, and some are for folks, who are on the go.
+Some are for homesteading, and some are for folks, who are on the go.

-Substituting hitech gear for skill and knowledge will hurt you in a high risk scenario
+Substituting hitech gear for survival skills and knowledge will hurt you in a high risk scenario

 Everybody is different.
-For some, of us, havin a few "luxury" items in a bad situation, will make life easier, especially psychologically, which is of vital importance to your survival
+For some, of us, having a few "luxury" items in a bad situation, will make life easier, especially psychologically, which is of vital importance to your survival

 After you have acquired about half of the recommended items, you will become aware of a critical lack of storage space within your home